mattvonrocketstein/ymir/README.md

   * The [Puppet](https://puppetlabs.com/puppet/what-is-puppet) DSL describes how the instance will be provisioned (ex: installing system packages)
   * The [Fabric](http://docs.fabfile.org/en/latest/tutorial.html) library / framework is used for command execution on local and remote hosts

+Ymir is "opinionated" in the sense that it currently only supports puppet for structured provisioning (or perhaps fabric for more adhoc provisioning).
+It is not required, but things will be easier for you if most daemonization for your services is accomplished using [supervisord](#).
+Apart from all that, ymir is obviously Yet Another Devops Tool in a rapidly expanding and sometimes confusing toolbox which may or may not make you sigh in frustration.
+Probably ymir configuration will eventually supprt "compiling" to terraform or cloudformation.

 <a name="installation">INSTALLATION</a>
 =======================================